nazrindaniell/GoTravel/README.md

 </div>
 <br>
 <br>

 ## :scroll: Project Description

 This project aims to use the Stripe API for membership transactions when users want to upgrade from their current plans to higher plans while maintaining the interface's aesthetics.

 ### Here are some of the things that I learned and implemented throughout the creation of this project

-Make use of the Stripe API to handle the transaction
+:wrench: `Make use of the Stripe API` to handle the transaction

-Listen to events and extract the necessary information to store or retrieve in the database.
+:bookmark_tabs: `Listen to events and extract the necessary information` to store or retrieve in the database.

-Learn about the webhook endpoint to read and handle the event while providing the correct response.
+:hook: `Learn about the webhook endpoint to read and handle the event` while providing the correct response.

-Begin by scratching the interface in Figma to save time during the coding process.
+:stars: Begin by `scratching the interface in Figma` to save time during the coding process.
+<br><br>

 ## 🛠️ Built With